Individualized Classroom Assessment Scoring System (inCLASS) Project

 - Jason T. Downer, Associate Professor of Education

 Director of CASTL and Program Area Director for Clinical and School Psychology

 - Leslie M. Booren, Managing Director

 - Jamie DeCoster, Assistant Professor, Research Faculty

 Instructional Technology Director

-Robert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningJason T. Downer Associate Professor of Education, Director, CASTL , Program Area Director, Clinical and School PsychologyAmanda P. Williford Research Associate ProfessorLeslie M. Booren Managing DirectorJamie DeCoster Research Assistant ProfessorKathy Neesen Research Scientist, Instructional Technology Director
+Robert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningJason T. Downer Professor of Education, Director, CASTL , Program Area Director, Clinical and School PsychologyAmanda P. Williford Research Associate ProfessorLeslie M. Booren Managing DirectorJamie DeCoster Research Assistant ProfessorKathy Neesen Research Scientist, Instructional Technology Director